Peeter Sion: Life

 Little is known about the life of Peeter Sion.
 He is believed to have been born in Antwerp between 1615 and 1625.
-He was registered at the Guild of Saint Luke of Antwerp as a pupil of Frans van Lanckvelt (Francos Lanckveeldt) in the guild year 1636-1637.
+He was registered at the Guild of Saint Luke of Antwerp as a pupil of Frans van Lanckvelt (Francos Lanckveeldt) in the guild year 1636–1637.

 The artist is known to have worked in Antwerp for the Forchondt workshop, one of the most important exporters of Flemish art to all corners of Europe.
 Many of the works produced in the Forchondt workshop, including those of Peeter Sion, used copper as the support.
 This made it easier to export them from Antwerp to Spain where Forchondt had a trading post.
-From Seville a portion of the artworks where shipped to south America.
+From Seville a portion of the artworks where shipped to South America.

-He married Catharina Coppens and they had one daughter called Maria-Catharina.
+He married Catharina Coppens on 1660 sept 07 and they had 14 children, one daughter called Maria-Catharina.

 He died in Antwerp on 21 August 1695.

 Work

 General

 Peeter Sion was a painter of religious and mythological subjects, genre scenes and vanitas still lifes.
 His work is mainly located in Spain, evidence of the fact that he mainly worked for the export market.
 Many of the works are held in private collections in Spain although some of them are also found in the cathedrals of Valladolid and Málaga.

 His style is close to the late Mannerism of Frans Francken the Younger and A. W. Forchondt.
 Many of his works have a narrative character and recount stories of the Old and the New Testament.
 As is also common in the work of Francken, his compositions often include different sequences of the principal story in a single canvas.
 His work is characterized primarily by the quality of the drawing, as well as the large space occupied by the figures in the composition.
 Another feature of his style is the preference for white modeling, around which the shadows are traced.